The Wally, Walt, and Donn Show: 10 Fun Facts About Apollo 7

 Apollo 7 was the first manned launch of the Saturn IB rocket, which would have been used to launch Apollo 1 and was later used by Skylab 2, Skylab 3, Skylab 4, and the Apollo-Soyuz Test Project.
 The Saturn IB was a two-stage upgraded version of the Saturn I rocket, the predecessor to the Saturn V. In 1957, the U.S. Army Ballistic Missile Agency began developing the Saturn family of rockets using technology developed during the Jupiter and Redstone missile programs.

-The S-IB first stage was a cluster of eight small Redstone tanks surrounding a Jupiter liquid oxygen tank, earning it the nickname "Cluster's Last Stand," a play on the iconic "Custer's Last Stand", or the Battle of the Little Bighorn in 1876.
+The S-IB first stage was a cluster of eight small Redstone tanks surrounding a Jupiter liquid oxygen tank, earning it the nickname "Cluster's Last Stand," a play on "Custer's Last Stand," or the Battle of the Little Bighorn from 1876.
 Four Redstone tanks held liquid oxygen while the other four held RP-1, a highly-refined kerosene fuel.
 The S-IB was powered by eight Rocketdyne H-1 engines producing 1.6 million pounds (7,100 kilonewtons) of thrust.
 Its second stage, the S-IVB, was powered by a single liquid hydrogen/liquid oxygen J-2 engine producing 200,000 pounds (890 kN) of thrust.
 The Saturn IB had a low Earth orbit payload capacity of 46,000 pounds (21,000 kg) and a height of 224 feet (68.3 m) when mated with the Apollo spacecraft.

 The first of nine Saturn IB's launched from LC-34 on February 26, 1966.
 Two rockets launched from LC-37 while three in total launched from LC-34, the last of which was Apollo 7.
 The four manned Skylab and Apollo-Soyuz launches took place from the Kennedy Space Center's LC-39B.
 Apollo 7 flawlessly lifted off on Friday, October 11, 1968 at 11:02 AM local time.
 It had been exactly 23 months since the most recent manned American space launch, Gemini 12.